Search

 varnish-discovery

-In the case of cloud instances, or any other platform featuring clusters that can shrink and grow dynamically, the nodes.conf file needs to be updated and broadcaster needs to re-read it when a change occur.
-This is varnish-discovery’s role.
+In the case of cloud instances or any other platform featuring clusters that can shrink and grow dynamically, the nodes.conf file needs to be updated and broadcaster needs to reread it when a change occurs.
+This is the role of varnish-discovery.
+It watches a given source (like the VAC API or DNS info) and creates or updates a nodes.conf file that tracks the relevant machines.

 Getting started

-varnish-discovery supports multiple backends to generate a nodes.conf, each with their own set of switches (most are optional), so to help you hit the ground running, here’s a selection of examples.
+varnish-discovery supports multiple backends to generate a nodes.conf, each with its own set of switches (most are optional).
+To help you hit the ground running, here are a selection of examples.

-Note: if you just need to create the file then exit (eg. before you start broadcaster for the first time), you can just append -once to those commands.
+Note: If you just need to create the file and then exit (for example, before you start broadcaster for the first time), just append -once to the commands.

 AWS

-Here, -group specifies an autoscaling group on AWS.
-This feature relies on the AWS SDK, so if awscli is properly configured and works, this subcommand will only require common arguments.
+-group specifies an autoscaling group on AWS.
+This feature relies on the AWS SDK, so if awscli is properly configured and works, this subcommand only requires common arguments:

 /usr/bin/varnish-discovery aws \